Retirees, Make These Financial Moves Before the Fed Cuts Rates

 “Investments with high yields, such as CDs and corporate bonds, are often taxed at ordinary income tax rates and can have lower total returns,” he says.
 “Growth-oriented investments, like stocks, often benefit from more favorable capital gains tax treatment, reducing a client’s overall tax burden, as well as generating higher total returns."

-All told, if you have an investment strategy that’s been working for you all along, you may not need to alter it tremendously to account for the Fed’s upcoming decision.
+All told, if you have an investment strategy that’s been working for you all along, you might not need to alter it tremendously to account for the Fed’s upcoming decision.

 Read More